maxh/s-service/README.md

 # scout-service

-A backend service for all Scout clients.
+A client-agnostic backend service for Scout.

 ## Setup